 ASR, or Automatic Speech Recognition, combines the realm of computer science, linguistics and electrical engineering to deliver an enriching tool for communication and business insights.
 Today, combined with deep learning and big data, ASR engines can seamlessly translate the spoken word into text transcripts.
 Whether you’re a freshly-minted agent or are placed higher up on the ladder, the data extracted from voice call transcripts can be game-changing in terms of boosting employee performance.

 Employees at call centers often arrive for short-term contracts.
 For those who cannot adjust to the repetitive, ‘customer-is-right’ attitude that’s necessary for a successful center, the monotony snowballs into flawed job performance.
 Managers, thus, spend much time upskilling employees, boosting morale and training new faces.
 But what could they do to cut through the fatigue of basic tasks, or even study their success rate?
-Invest in an Integrated Voice Response (IVR) system, in combination with an ASR tool.
+Invest in an IVR (Interactive Voice Response) system, in combination with an ASR tool.

 From the get-go, an IVR system is a panacea for ill-organised contact centers, especially ones itching for an upgrade.
 Not only is it remarkably customisable, but pre-recorded messages by professionals help customers form a sleek impression of your company from the get-go.